rust-lang/rust/text/0000-portability-lint.md

 # Unresolved questions
 [unresolved]: #unresolved-questions

+### Extensions to `cfg` itself

+If we allow `cfg` to go beyond simple key-value pairs, for example to talk about ranges, we will need to accommodate that somehow in the lint.
+One plausible approach would be to use something more like SMT solving, which incorporates reasoning about things like ordering constraints in addition to basic SAT questions.

 ### External libraries

 It's not clear what the story should be for a library like `libc`, which